purescript-deprecated/grunt-purescript/README.md

 ### Options

 - options.browserNamespace
-- options.magicDo
+- options.noPrelude
 - options.noOpts
+- options.noMagicDo
-- options.noPrelude
+- options.noTco
 - options.runtimeTypeChecks
-- options.tco

 These options have the same affect as described for the `purescript` task above.